joscha/buildkite-failed-builds-notifier/README.md

 *  Only the current person triggering the Buildkite pipeline will be notified, assuming all others have been notified in the builds before.
 This will not work for commits which use `[skip ci]` or `[ci skip]`.
 * Pipelines are tracked with their organization, so you can use one webtask with multiple organizations, even if you have pipelines with the same name.
 * The commit shas, the commit message, the email and name of the triggering person and some other data is stored in the webtask storage.
 For what is stored, [see here](https://github.com/joscha/buildkite-failed-builds-notifier/blob/92d7b4f63a79c123127a61d64683df3ce74047cc/failed-builds-notification.js#L80-L89).
+* TODO: in case an older build on the same pipeline that is passed after failure (by reruns for example), it removes the recorded failed state currently.
+Ideally the state would be kept, from the failing build upwards.

 ## Installation
 Via [wt-cli](https://github.com/auth0/wt-cli):